leByteBuster/timetravelDB/README.md

 The `config.yaml` is to be adjusted according to the used ports and credentials.

+__Note__: If the neo4j docker container is not coming up remove it completely by `docker rm test_neo4j` and re-run the according script.

 ### Backup & Restore
 For information on backing up and restoreing data of the containers please refer to [README_DOCKER.md](README_DOCKER.md).